kciebiera/kciebiera.github.io/docs/lab11.md

 ![MuJoCo world with x and y arrows](lab_2_1.png)

-As you can see we represent unit vectors along x and y axes using narrow boxes and call them "arrows".
+We represent unit vectors along the x and y axes using narrow boxes and call them "arrows".

+{:start="14"}
-Now add a third arrow for the unit vector along the z-axis.
+14. Now add a third arrow for the unit vector along the z-axis.

 Note, that the arrows we have created are indeed unit vectors.
 This is because MuJoCo uses half-sizes for the bodies of a box type as stated in the documentation: